An update to the Code

 - Opening an account and using our banking services

 - Inclusive and accessible banking

 - Guaranteeing a loan

 - Resolving your complaint

-If you'd like to report an alleged breach of the Code you can contact the Banking Code Compliance Committee directly.
+If you would like to report an alleged breach of the Code you can contact the Banking Code Compliance Committee, opens in new window directly.

 Apologies but the Important Information section you are trying to view is not displaying properly at the moment.
 Please refresh the page or try again later.